-The most common binder for oil paint is linseed oil.
-What makes linseed oil makes a binder of choice is the fact that it’s a siccative oil.
-Unlike other vegetable oils such as canola or olive oil, linseed oil reacts with oxygen (a process called oxidation), to slowly go from liquid to gel to a tough solid form, therefore we refer to it as siccative oil because it solidifies through oxidation
+The most commonly used binder for oil paint is linseed oil.
+What makes linseed oil a binder of choice is the fact that it’s a siccative oil.
+Unlike other vegetable oils – such as canola or olive oil – linseed oil will dry.
+What this means is that it reacts with oxygen (in a process called oxidation), to slowly change from a liquid to a gel to a tough, solid form.
+Therefore we refer to it as siccative oil because it solidifies through oxidation

-It's important to realize that this oxidation does not stop when the painting seems to be "dry", but goes on for years.
-We should also keep in mind that oil paint is a dynamic technique that’s keeps on changing (to react or oxidize) bringing about yellowing, darkening or even cracking even after its completion.
+It is also important to understand that the process of oxidation does not stop when the painting seems to be dry, , it actually continues for years.
+We should also keep in mind that oil paint is a dynamic technique which continues to change, whether by reacting or oxidizing -a painting can yellow, darken or even crack well after its completion.
 In short, oil paintign is a living art.(Click here to see a virtual demonstration with pictures)

 Here's what you need to make your own paint:

 We recommend that you use a glass muller if you plan to prepare a large quantity of oil paint, or if you want a very fine paint.
 This being said, a simple spatula will work very well for small quantities: you can even use putty knife that are sold in hardware stores.

 Fillers, also known as inert pigments or pigment load, are traditionally used in oil painting.
 Even though they are generally thought of as being a bad thing, it is worth considering the advantages of using filler pigments.
 Several extenders have desirable properties for the manufacturing of oil paint.
 If they are used sparingly, they can allow you to save money and give you better control over the texture of your oil paint.